 This pumpkin soup is so easy to make and serves up to four people.
 And the best part?
 This delicious winter soup only takes 20 mins to prep.
 If you want to make pumpkin soup at home, this is one of those good, simple soup recipes to try.
 A thick and creamy soup, you’ll find this recipe filling.
 Plus, it’s a great way for using up leftover pumpkin in the winter months.
 Infused with onion and garlic, this flavoured-packed soup is a real winner.
 Serve with a crusty white loaf or healthy seeded bread rolls and enjoy.
-This soup can be served at Halloween and for Bonfire Night too.
+Pumpkin soup recipes are best served at Halloween and for Bonfire Night too.
 To add a spooky twist to this Halloween pumpkin party food, why not serve it with breadstick ‘broomsticks’?
 This recipe shows you how to make breadstick ‘broomsticks’ too which are a great side when serving for Halloween – the kids will love them.

 - 2tbsp olive oil

 - 700g (1lb 6oz) pumpkin flesh, roughly chopped (can use butternut squash instead)

 - 2 sweet potatoes, peeled and roughly chopped

 - 1.2 ltrs (2pts) water or vegetable stock

 - 200ml (7fl oz) milk or soya light alternative to milk

 - 4tbsp cream or soya alternative to cream

 - For the 'broomsticks'